delyva/wp-delyvax/readme.txt

 The official Delyva plugin helps store owners to integrate WooCommerce store with [Delyva](https://delyva.com) delivery management platform for seamless service comparison and order processing.

 Delyva WooCommerce plugin
-- Create shipment automatically on 'payment completed' or manual click to fulfil order.
+- Create delivery order automatically after order has been paid or manually fulfil order by changing the status to Preparing.
-- Fulfil shipment with 'Preparing' button click.
+- Order list > Fulfil order with change order status to 'Preparing'.
-- Edit order > Fulfil order
+- Edit order > Fulfil order or change status to Preparing.
-- Edit order > Print label
+- Edit order > Print label,
-- Edit order > Track shipment
+- Edit order > Track shipment.
 - Auto-status updates with Web-hook for preparing, start-collecting, collected, failed-collection, start-delivery, delivered, and failed-delivery.

 == Installation ==